 Covering a spread of over 10000 square metres, nearly 2000 stalls sells almost everything from fish, meat, vegetables, fruits, flowers and groceries to clothes, shoes, luggage and handicraft.

-Haggling with the stall owners is the fun part of shopping in these kind of markers.
+Haggling with the stall owners is the fun part of shopping in these kinds of markets.

 Another market to check out is the Tan Dinh Market.